Ryan-Essss/sql-challenge/README.md

 ## Scope of Work

 #### Data Modeling
-Inspected CSVs and created and ERD of the tables.
+Inspected CSVs and created an ERD of the tables.

 #### Data Engineering
 Created a table schema for each of the six CSV files using Primary, Composite, and Foreign Keys.
 Imported